kanchen-usc/KAC-Net/README.md

 ## Reference

-If you find our implementation useful in your research, please consider citing:
+If you find the repository is useful for your research, please consider citing:

 ```
 @inproceedings{Chen_2018_CVPR,